 In 2021, the Treasury, supported by the Reserve Banks, conducted 445 auctions that resulted in the Treasury's awarding $17.8 trillion in wholesale Treasury marketable securities to investors.10 The Reserve Banks also supported the issuance and servicing of $158.0 billion in savings bonds and marketable securities.

 Reserve Bank expenses for financing and securities services were $184.5 million in 2021, an increase of $5.2 million, or 2.9 percent.
 This increase is primarily attributable to efforts to modernize the applications that facilitate the issuance, maintenance, and redemption of marketable Treasury securities and savings bonds.

 Accounting and Reporting Services

-Reserve Bank expenses for financial accounting and reporting services were $69.3 million in 2020, an increase of $4.2 million, or 6.5 percent.
-The programs that contributed most to Reserve Bank expenses in 2020 were the Cash Accounting Reporting System (CARS) and G-Invoicing.
+Reserve Bank expenses for financial accounting and reporting services were $77.0 million in 2021, an increase of $7.7 million, or 11.0 percent, primarily attributable to higher indirect costs.
+The programs that contributed most to Reserve Bank expenses in 2021 were the Cash Accounting Reporting System and G-Invoicing.

 Infrastructure and Technology Services

-The Reserve Banks design, build, and maintain the technology infrastructure and environments that host the majority of applications that the Reserve Banks develop, operate, or maintain on behalf of the Treasury.
+The Reserve Banks design, build, and maintain the technology infrastructures and environments that host the majority of applications that the Reserve Banks develop, operate, or maintain on behalf of the Treasury.

-In 2020, the Reserve Banks launched a cloud platform and created a plan to begin migrating applications into the environment.
-The Reserve Banks continued to effectively operate infrastructure, modernize aging systems, increase automation to increase efficiency, and implement Agile management practices to streamline the development process.
-The Reserve Banks also continued to strengthen their systems against a host of new and evolving cybersecurity threats.
+In 2021, the Reserve Banks continued to build out and migrate applications to a cloud platform in alignment with the Treasury's cloud computing strategy.13 The Reserve Banks continued to effectively operate infrastructures, plan for end-of-life issues, increase automation, and strengthen their systems against a host of new and evolving cybersecurity threats.